kshitij0809/login-registration-dashboard/README.md

 # Node.js Loginapp

-This is a user login and registration app using Node.js, Express, Passport and Mongoose.
-It is part of the YouTube series [here](https://www.youtube.com/watch?v=Z1ktxiqyiLA)
+This is a user login and registration app using Node.js, Express, Passport and Mongoose.Its database is inside MongoDb.build for IIT Roorkee Kshitij Litraray Magzine Website.

 ### Version
 1.1.0